 To provide the process certainty for the remainder of the EA and to ensure federal- provincial timeline alignment consistent with a coordinated process, the provincial review period was extended by an additional 110 days.
-Inclusive of the extension was a 30-day public comment period on the joint assessment report and any draft provincial EA Certificate conditions ending on October 10, 2017, as well as a 45-day period for provincial Ministers to make a decision as to whether to issue an EA Certificate for the Ajax Project.
+Included in the extension period was a 30-day public comment period on the joint assessment report and any draft provincial EA Certificate conditions ending on October 10, 2017, as well as a 45-day period for provincial Ministers to make a decision as to whether to issue an EA Certificate for the Ajax Project.
 Hence the Application review phase concluded in mid-October 2017.

 In December 2017, the British Columbia Minister of Environment and Climate Change Strategy and Minister of Energy, Mines and Petroleum Resources announced that they had declined the issuance of an Environmental Assessment Certificate (EA Certificate) for the Ajax project.
-The Federal Minister of Environment and Climate Change Canada announced at the same time that the Project 'is likely to cause significant adverse environmental effects and cumulative effects to Indigenous heritage and the current use of lands and resources for traditional purposes by Indigenous peoples.'
+The Federal Minister of Environment and Climate Change Canada announced at the same time that the Project "is likely to cause significant adverse environmental effects and cumulative effects to Indigenous heritage and the current use of lands and resources for traditional purposes by Indigenous peoples".
 The Federal Minister referred the Project back to the responsible authorities, Fisheries and Oceans Canada and Natural Resources Canada (the "Federal Authorities"), who were tasked with seeking a final decision from Cabinet on whether the Project can proceed.
 In June of 2018, the Federal Authorities announced that they had rejected the proposed Ajax mine project "because the project is likely to cause significant adverse environmental effects that cannot be justified in the circumstances".

 The Provincial and Federal decisions ("Decisions") follow a rigorous and comprehensive six-year environmental assessment review process that was formally initiated in February 2011, involving extensive engagement with provincial and federal government agencies, technical working and community advisory groups, First Nations and a broad array of stakeholder interest groups including thousands of community members who took part.
 The Decisions to reject the Ajax Project in view of the highest standards that were consistently met for public consultation and stakeholder engagement was a significant disappointment to the Company; however, in Managements view, the Project is technically sound, viable and economically beneficial for the Kamloops community, First Nations and for the Province of BC and Canada.
-KGHM Ajax, in consultation with Abacus, are considering the next steps to take on the project
+The environmental review process also demonstrated that any environmental effects of the mine could be mitigated.

-Investment in KGHM Ajax project: KGHM Ajax was formed to facilitate the exploration and development of the Ajax Project located near Kamloops, British Columbia.
+Investment in KGHM Ajax project:

+KGHM Ajax was formed to facilitate the exploration and development of the Ajax Project.
 The Company owns 20% (KGHM: 80%) of the common and voting shares of KGHM Ajax and adjusts for its share of the profits and/or losses of KGHM Ajax as well as any distributions received from KGHM Ajax (none to date).

 As a result of the decisions on the EA certificate, KGHM Ajax recorded an impairment loss, reducing the carrying value of the Ajax project at December 31, 2017.
-At December 31, 2018, the Company's investment in KGHM Ajax was \$6,020,943.
+At December 31, 2019, the Company's investment in KGHM Ajax was \$5,634,214.